-Abide by the Volunteer Services policies and procedures
+Abide by the Volunteer dress code, policies, and procedures

 Criteria will be kept on a calendar year basis by the Director of Volunteer Services.
-The Volunteer of the Year will be selected by the Selection Committee consisting of the Volunteer Services President, Director of Volunteer Services and one Volunteer Services Board member appointed by the DVS.
+The Volunteer of the Year will be selected by the Selection Committee consisting of the Auxiliary President, Director of Volunteer Services and one Auxiliary Board member appointed by the DVS.

 If the above criteria are met by a volunteer, the Department Director of the department in which the volunteer works will be requested to provide a recommendation regarding the volunteer.
 This recommendation will also be used in the selection process by the Selection Committee.

 The Selection Committee will meet in March to review criteria and letters of recommendation.
 Presentation of the Volunteer of the Year award will be made at the April Volunteer Appreciation Luncheon.